SAC 1796-1854

 <>1849:Paris | Fedor Tiutchev, tsarist diplomat and poet, wrote article "La Russie et la Révolution" [KMM:94-103]

-<>1849my26(NS):Germany | Prussia, Saxony and Hanover signed Erfurt Union Treaty [DPH:133-5]
+<>1849my26(NS):Germany |Prussia, Saxony and Hanover signed Erfurt Union Treaty [DPH:133-5]

-<>1850:1864; China | Taiping [great peace] Rebellion carried out by native insurgents who sought to overthrow the feeble Manchu dynasty under the thumb of European imperial powers
+<>1850:1864; China | Taiping [great peace] Rebellion carried out by native insurgents who sought to overthrow the Manchu dynasty which was now under the thumb of European imperial powers and rendered feeble

 <>1850:USA | Nathaniel Hawthorne, The Scarlet Letter